 Every time a Farm Bill comes up for renewal in Congress the budget hawks searching for wasteful government spending should take a close look at the Environmental Quality Incentives Program (EQIP) funds being awarded to public lands ranchers in the West by the USDA’s Natural Resources Conservation Service (NRCS).

 EQIP funds provide cost-sharing assistance to agricultural producers to help them implement “conservation” practices.
 The money is disbursed by the NRCS through contracts with the producers.
 It’s a called a cost-sharing program because the producer is supposed to share in the cost of the EQIP project.
 Most of the EQIP assistance awarded to public lands ranchers is used to fund the construction of new livestock waters and pasture fences.
 Typically, the money is used to purchase the materials, while the ranchers contribute the labor.
-In other words, there’s usually little out-of-pocket expense for the ranchers, and if they pay somebody to complete the labor, it’s a convenient tax deduction against the EQIP assistance, which is taxable income.
+In other words, there’s usually little out-of-pocket expense for the ranchers, and if they pay somebody to complete the labor, it’s a convenient tax deduction against their EQIP assistance, which is taxable income.
+Furthermore, there’s nothing to prevent EQIP recipients from being the fencing contractors for neighboring EQIP recipients.

 2019 EQIP Audit